Anon-Planet/thgtoa/guide.md

 ## If you cannot use Tor:

 Because it is too dangerous/risky/suspicious.
-I would recommend as a last resort using Firefox, or Brave only using Private Windows for now.
+We would recommend as a last resort using Firefox, or Brave only using Private Windows for now.

 See [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option] before continuing.